QuantumLabs869/QuantumQuest/setup.md

 - `--start-at <HH:MM>`: Start the script at the specified time (24h format).
 - `--on-finish <ACTION>`: Define an action to perform when the script finishes (shutdown, sleep, hibernate, exit).
 - `--nordvpn`: Use NordVPN for VPN. currently only supported in windows
+- `--captcha`: solve captchas for gen-outlook
 - `--skip-unusual`: Skip unusual activity detection.
 - `--no-images`: Prevent images from loading to increase performance.
 - `--shuffle`: Randomize the order of accounts.